-Moreover, you can use investment apps for your investment venture.
-Such apps are easy to use and simplify business requirements, which may hinder some people from investing in the stock market.
+Moreover, you can use investment apps, robo advisors, or online brokerages for your investment venture.
+Such apps are easy to use and simplify business requirements, which may hinder some people from analyzing stock market reports and investing in the stock market.
 Besides, such apps have low capital requirements for starters; therefore, you can start investing with the little funds you have.

 Find a Way to Cut Down on Your Liabilities